b7leung/b7leung.github.io/_pages/about.md

 About Me
 ======
 Hi!
-I'm a Masters student majoring in Machine Learning and Data Science at UC San Diego, expecting to graduate in December 2021.
+I'm a Masters student majoring in Machine Learning and Data Science at UC San Diego, expecting to graduate in February 2022.
 I have researched computer vision at the [Statistical Visual Computing Laboratory](http://www.svcl.ucsd.edu/) for 4 years.
-My passion is applying cutting-edge ML/AI research with software engineering, towards solving challenging real-world problems.
+My passion is applying software engineering to cutting-edge ML/AI research, towards solving challenging real-world problems.

 In my research, I have focused on various topics including 2D/3D detection, domain adaptation, autonomous vehicle navigation, GANs, 3D reconstruction, embeddings, self-supervised learning, and explainable neural networks.
 For details, please see the [projects page](https://b7leung.github.io/projects/).